 - Yarn over.

 - Pull through 2 loops.
 (1 stitch on hook).

 Step 1 - Foundation Chain (First Row of Single Crochet)

-Before you can start with this basic stitch, you need to be able to crochet a foundation chain.
+Before you can start with a basic single crochet stitch, you need to be able to crochet a foundation chain.
 To start the foundation chain, you need to make a slip knot.

-- Make a loop with your yarn and hook another loop through it.
+- Make a loop with your yarn and insert the hook.

 - Tighten gently and slide the knot up to the hook.

 Please note that in all photos, these stitches are much looser than yours should be.
 I have made them like this so that you can see how each stitch is constructed.

 Chain stitch is written on patterns as ch.
 Shown on crochet diagrams as

 - Wrap the yarn from back to front over your crochet hook.
 This is known as ‘Yarn Over’